Postgraduate Programmes

 Doctoral degree

-Puleng Segalo is Professor in the Department of Psychology.
+Puleng Segalo is a Professor in the Department of Psychology.
 She obtained her doctoral degree from the City University of New York

 Historical trauma and suffering, gender, Decolonial feminism, African Psychology, visual methodologies, Decoloniality, narrative research approaches, and participatory action research.